-Businesses that request moveable equipment or furniture with individual items with costs in excess of fifty thousand dollars (\$50,000), must provide evidence that they have other sources of funding to cover the total cost of the equipment in excess of the SBF award amount, prior to being issued an SBF recovery grant award12.
+Businesses that request moveable equipment or furniture with individual items with costs in excess of one hundred fifty thousand dollars (\$150,000) must provide evidence that they have other sources of funding to cover the total cost of the equipment in excess of the final award amount.
+Eligible Business Applicants must present the required evidence prior to a release of funds from the SBF Program for any Recovery Grant 18.